-Sonos remains one of the best wireless multi-room music systems on the market.
-The brand that kick-started the multi-room speaker category now has a whole range of products, from the Sonos One and Move wireless speakers to the Sonos Arc and Beam TV soundbars.
+Despite challenges from newcomers, Sonos still maintains its position as one of the finest wireless multi-room music systems on the market.
+The brand that kick-started the multi-room speaker revolution now has a whole range of products, from the Sonos One and Move wireless speakers to the Sonos Arc, Beam and Ray TV soundbars.

-Below we've outlined the differences between all the various Sonos devices to help you make an informed buying decision, and found the lowest price on every Sonos product from our selection of trusted retailers.
+Below we've outlined the differences between all the various Sonos devices to help you make an informed buying decision and found the lowest price on every Sonos product from our selection of trusted retailers.
+The prices shown are live and are constantly updated, so you can rest assured you're getting the best deal.

 Finally a truly portable Sonos Bluetooth speaker.
 Much lighter and smaller than the Move, see below, the new Roam is IP67 rated, meaning complete water and dust resistance and its built-in battery has the stamina for up to 10 hours of playback.
 The Sonos Roam comes with a USB-C charging cable and is compatible with standard Qi wireless chargers.
 You can use the Sonos app and get all of the normal features, or play music over AirPlay or Bluetooth.
 It's a party-starting sound, too, with punch and bass, and plenty of excitement.
 You might get a clearer, more detailed sound from the very best Bluetooth speakers at this price, but thanks to everything Sonos offers, the Roam remains a good option.